Irina Velicu

 Biography

-Irina Velicu is a Researchers working on socio-environmental conflicts and movements in Europe at the Center for Social Studies, University of Coimbra, Portugal.
-She is currently coordinating at CES the HORIZON project GREENPATHS, led by the University of Cantabria, conducting research related to the impacts of the green transition policies.
-She is also a member of the HORIZON project PHOENIX.
+Irina Velicu is a Political Scientist and Researcher working on socio-environmental conflicts and movements in Europe.
+She is currently co-coordinating at CES the HORIZON project GREENPATHS, led by the University of Cantabria, conducting research related to the impacts of the green transition policies.
+She is also a member of the HORIZON project PHOENIX and an Advisor for FITTER-EU coordinated by Technological University Dublin.
 She was the Principle Investigator of the JustFood FCT project (2019-2021), expanding her work on socio-environmental justice by focusing on alternative food networks in Portugal and Romania.
-Dr. Velicu is a member of the POSTRADE nucleus and of ECOSOC, looking at the intersections of social and environmental justice.
+Dr. Velicu is a member of the RISE and ECOSOC research groups at CES, contributing to work on political ecology.
 She holds a PhD in Political Science from the University of Hawaii (USA) and an MA in International Studies from the University of Warwick (UK).
 Her work has received funding from national and international research organisations (including the EU-FCT, Marie Curie, Chevening Dr. Velicu worked as a Marie Curie Experienced Researcher within the ENTITLE European Network of Political Ecology.
 Her recent publications can be found in Environmental Politics, Theory, Culture and Society, Ecological Economics, Geoforum, New Political Science, Globalizations.

 Latest Publications